openreferral/specification/docs/governance.md

 * Adding or [engaging with issues on GitHub](https://github.com/openreferral/specification/issues/).
 We use this issue tracker to schedule all formal updates to the specification.
 Anyone can view and search the issues already raised.
 You will need to sign-up for a free GitHub account to comment or create issues.

 There is also a [Google Group](https://groups.google.com/forum/#!forum/openreferral)where discussions around the specification are encouraged

+### Roadmap

+You can find upcoming milestones and issues on our development roadmap through the [specification's issue tracker](https://github.com/openreferral/specification/milestones)